RoodraKanwar/Data-Analysis-in-Hospitality-Domain/README.md

 # Data-Analysis-in-Hospitality-Domain

+Did you know that in the hospitality domain, Friday and Saturday are considered weekends, while the rest of the days are counted as weekdays?

-## Key Findings about Hospitality Domain:
+# Metrics used for Hospitality Domain:
-There were a lot of terms I wasn't familiar with prevalent in hospitality domain.
-These terms are-
+While working with hospitality data, I encountered several industry-specific terms that were unfamiliar to me.
+Here are some key metrics used in the hospitality domain:

+## Metrics

 1. RevPAR (Revenue Per Available Room)
-This metric is used to measure hotel performance by multiplying hotel's Average Daily Room Rate (ADR) by its Occupancy Rate.
-It can also be calculated by dividing the Total Revenue by the Number of Rooms Available.
+This metric measures hotel performance by multiplying the hotel's Average Daily Rate (ADR) by its Occupancy Rate.
+It can also be calculated by dividing the total revenue by the number of available rooms.

 2. ADR (Average Daily Rate)
-This metric indicates the average revenue earned for an occupied room on a given day.
+This metric indicates the average revenue earned per occupied room on a given day.

 3. Occupancy Rate
-This ratio indicates the ratio of occupied to total usable rental space.
+This metric represents the ratio of occupied rooms to the total number of usable rental spaces.

 ## Performance Metrics
 1. DSRN (Daily Sellable Room Nights)